-AY distress calls me to think of parting with you; the will of the Lord be done.
-I thank you for your tender care of me; may the Lord bless and reward you for it, and sanctify your own tenderness, and support you under it.
-As you have studied to live a life of faith and prayer all your days, fo I hope and believe you will continue to the end.
-In all your difficulties and fears encourage yourfelf in the Lord your God.
-Commit your way to him; trust him that is faithful and true.
-I refign you, my dear, to the HUSBAND of husbands, our dearest Lord Jesus Christ.
-To To my CHILDREN.
+Y diffres calls me to think of parting with you; the will of the Lord be done.
+I thank you for your tender care of me; may the Lord blefs and reward you for it, and fanctify your own tenderness, and support you under it.
+As you have fludied to live a life of faith and prayer all your days, fo I hope and believe you will continue to the end.
+In all your difficulties and fears encourage you felf in the Lord your God.
+Commit your way to him ; trust him that is faithful and true.
+I refign you, my dear, to the Husband of husbands, our dearest Lord Jefus Chrift.

+To my CHILDREN.

-DEAR children, your earthly father must leave you; your heavenly Father is immortal.
+EAR children, your earthly father must leave you; your heavenly Father is immortal.
 O! cleave fast to him.
-Trifle not about your fouls concerns in time of health; mind thefe things as the one thing needful; this you will not repent of when you come within a near view of death, and endless eternity.
-O Sirs! press for clear views of your interest in Christ, the only Surety and Saviour of finners.
+Triffe not about your fouls' concerns in time of health; mind thefe things as the one thing needful; this you will not repent of when you come within a near view of death, and endless eternity.
+O Sirs! prefs for clear views of your interest in Christ, the only Surety and Saviour of sinners.
 Among other evidences of it, live by faith on him, and study holiness in heart and life.
-Dear Sirs, think how you will be able to fland before Christ your Judge at the last day, unless you have Christ's image on you, and be made new exeatures.
-Lord make you all fuch, and blefs you with his best bleffing!
-My bleffing be upon you all .- What means God gave me, I have bestowed them on you, or left them to you.
+Dear Sirs, think how you will be able to stand before Christ your Judge at the last day, unless you have Christ's image on you, and be made new creatures.
+Lord A a 2 make you all fuch, and blefs you with his best bleffing!
+My blessing be upon you all.-What means God gave me, I have bestowed them on you, or left them to you.
 Be kind and careful of your mother while you have her.
-And let none of you forget, that though I go before you to the duft, you must all quickly follow me.
-O! that we may all meet together at the right hand of our bleffed Redeemer, to fee his face, and fing his praife.
-The time is near, be ye therefore also ready.
-Now, my dear wife and children, rémember what is above as the words of your aff.
-Alonate hofband and loving father, who being dead, yet hereby speaketh to you for your eternal good and happines; may they fink into your heart!
-So prayeth, JOHN WILLISON.
+And let none of you forget, that though I go before you to the dust, you must all quickly sollow me.
+O! that we may all mee together at the right hand of our blessied Redeemer, to see his face, and sing his praise.
+The time is near, be ye therefore allo ready.

+Now, my dear wife and children, remember what is above as the words of your affectionate husband and loving father, who being dead, yet hereby speakets to you for your eternal good and happiness; may they fink into your heart !
+So prayeth,

+JOHN WILLISON.

-SOME OF HIS DYING EJACULATIONS, As they were written by himfelf a few days before he died, and left with his Bible lying on his pillow, the..........day of May 1750.
+Some of his DYING EJACULATIONS, as they were written by himfelf a few days before he died, and left with his Bible lying on his pillow, the-day of May, 1770.

 Let me fleep in Jesus!

-I would not live always in this evil world, that has little in it tempting, and seems still to grow worse, and where the torrent of sin and back sliding worle, and where the torrent of Im and backlinding feems to grow fronger.
+I would not live always in this evil world, that has little in it tempting, and feems still to grow worse, and where the torrent of fin and backsliding feems to grow stronger.

 I would defire to depart, and to be with Christ, which is far better than to be here.
-I am willing which is far better than to be here.
-I am willing rather to be ablent from the body, and present with the Lord.
-Whom have I in heaven but thee? and there is none upon earth I desire besides thee: for though my heart, strength, and sless fail; yet the Lord will be the strength of my heart, and my portion for every.
-Now, Lord, what wait I for; my hope is in thee; I have waited for thy falvation, O Lord.
+I am willing rather to be absent from the body, and present with the Lord.
+Whom have I in heaven but thee? and there is now upon earth I defire besides thee: for though my heart, strength, and flesh fail; yet the Lord will be the strength of my heart, and my portion for ever.

+Now, Lord, what wait I for? my hope is in thee; I have waited for thy falvation, O Lord.